Do the magazines and junk mail pile up on the table at your house? They sure do here!

 For the top wing you need to fold the paper diagonally and cut off the extra to create a square.

 Then, starting at one corner of the square, fold the paper accordion-style.
 (Children under 5 may need help with this part!)

 For the bottom wing, fold the magazine page in half and round off the corners with a pair of scissors.

 Once you are finished it should look like the picture below.
 You will then fold this page accordion-style to create the bottom wing.

 The final step is to wrap a pipe cleaner around both wings, twisting it tightly to hold them together.
 The top portion of the pipe cleaner will become antennae!

-This butterfly craft from recycled magazine pages is perfect for brightening up the house this spring.
+This butterfly craft from magazine pages is perfect for brightening up the house this spring.

-And, if you have a little girl, check out this butterfly garland idea you can make with your butterflies.
+If you have a little girl, check out this butterfly garland idea you can make with your butterflies.
 It’s an adorable decoration for a young girl’s room!